After Months In A Dish, Lab-Grown Minibrains Start Making 'Brain Waves'

 But the presence of human-like brain waves in a dish is also likely to focus attention on the ethical questions surrounding this sort of research.

-Brain organoids, (popularly known as "minibrains"), start out as just a few stem cells in a dish.
+Brain organoids, popularly known as "minibrains," start out as just a few stem cells in a dish.

 But with the right sort of assistance from researchers, they can grow into spheres the size of a pea, and begin to look and act like human brain tissue.